catherineazelbee/EasyBlink/README.md

 Please note this plugin is not guarenteed to work for all rigs.

 # How to Use
+1.

-1. Ensure your selected rig has the correct setup.
+2. Ensure your selected rig has the correct setup.
 There should be a control for the blink (whatever moves the eyelid down).
-If controls are seperate, they should both follow
+If controls are seperate, they should both follow the same

-2. Assign
+4. Assign

 # Setup Demo Video